Current Fire Restrictions

 A "Developed Area" is an area, whether within city limits or rural, that is groomed, manicured and or watered, where grasses, brush and trees are regularly attended to by landowner.
 This includes residential and business areas, improved recreational areas, parks and other common areas.

 An "Undeveloped Area" are lands that are not groomed, manicured, or watered, where grasses, brush and trees have been allowed to grow in a natural environment.
 This includes green belts that are not landscaped or manicured, open space lands, non-manicured park lands, and other areas where the fire hazard presented by the vegetation is determined by the authority having jurisdiction or designee to be an undue wildland fire hazard.

 The following Stage 1 Fire Restrictions will be strictly enforced:

-· Campfires are only allowed within designated fire grates in Developed Areas (i.e. a permanent in- ground containment structure or store-bought fire pit) A temporary fire pan or rock campfire ring is not acceptable.
+- In Developed Areas, campfire/recreational fires are allowed within designated fire pits. (i.e. a permanent in-ground containment structure) A temporary fire pan, Chiminea, or rock campfire ring is NOT acceptable.

-· Hot work.
-Exercise common sense and industry safety practice when welding or operation of an acetylene or other similar torch with open flame.
+- Hot work.
+Exercise common sense and industry safety practice when welding, grinding, or operating an acetylene or other similar torch with open flame.

 - Use of Powered Equipment.
 Must have a properly-installed spark arrestor and method for fire extinguishment.